thegenemyers/DFA-SPEC/DAF-spec.md

 Moreover, any useful DAF reader must process E-lines which replace L- and C-lines.

-The syntactic conventions, however, are identical to GFA, so upgrading a GFA parser to a DFA parser is relatively straight forward.
+The syntactic conventions, however, are identical to GFA, so upgrading a GFA parser to a DAF parser is relatively straight forward.
 Each description line begins with a single letter and has a fixed set of fields that are tab-delimited.
 The changes are as follows: